Sprint medley relay: 2-2-4-8

 The race would start the same as a 4 × 400 on the white/blue/white lines, but since the first two athletes are doing 200 meters, would skip the first and third exchange zones used in the 4 × 100, only using the yellow second zone halfway around the track.
 On an indoor 200 meter track, this would be conducted in exactly the same fashion as an outdoor 4 × 400, with the runners breaking to the inside following the first lap, except the athletes would be allowed to use the acceleration zone.
 On an outdoor track, the third runner would exchange in the standard blue 4 × 400 zone and would then break to run in lane one at the green break line at the beginning of the back straight (500 m into the race).
 The final exchange would also be like a 4 × 400 exchange, but the final runner would do an 800 meters (This race is sometimes run in reverse order, beginning with the 800 meter leg, followed by the 400 leg, and then finishing with the two 200 meter legs).

+An 8-2-2-4 sprint medley relay was held as an exhibition event at the 1993 IAAF World Indoor Championships.